 P.S.
 A quick note about our sponsor: I am thrilled to be working with Seedling because their products and kits are not ‘paint by number’ but rather open-ended.
 They provide experiences that encourage children to think creatively, ask questions, and gain life skills.
 All and all, pretty darn cool.

 Want an awesome gift for that special little person in your life?
-Shop the Seedling Website.
+Shop Seedling on Amazon.

 Disclosure of Material Connection: A quick thank you to Seedling for the three sample kits we received this month.
 My girls had a lovely time playing.
 We can’t wait to try out more!
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”